howardisaacson/Introduction-to-Astronomy-Research-2018/README.md

 This course is designed to be conducted invidually or in a group setting.
 In the first iteration, the focus will be on intereaction among students in the group, and less focused on a top down teaching structure.
 That said, we also hope to provide the opportunity for students to brainstorm and plan their own research projects, a skill that often requires years of practice to master.

 ## Our Goals
 After completion of these tutorials, students will have the skills need to quickly ramp up on new astronomy research projects, without the need to brush up on basic skills.
+The astronomy skills will be focused on, but not limited to exoplanet topics.
+Students are encouraged to use these skills to explore other realms of Astronomy

 ## The Future of the project:
    We hope this project becomes self sustaining in such a way that others can contribute and add value to the current set of reserach skills presented here.
 If you have questions, comments or ideas, please feel free to contact us through the issue tracker on this repo.